mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

 The default port `4000` can be changed, for example when running multiple Jekyll instances.

     jekyll serve --port 4001

 Then visit <http://localhost:4001> in a web browser.

+The `_config.yml` can also be specified.
+This is useful if you need different configs for a public site or when running locally.
+For example, when running `michaelchelen.net` locally use:

+    jekyll serve --config _config-local.yml

-The website can be generated without starting a local server.
+The website can also be generated without starting a local server.
 The files are placed into the `_site` directory and can be uploaded to a web server.

     jekyll build